DeterminateSystems/macos-ephemeral/README.md

 then click "Add new profile".

 1. Name the profile "Automatic Updates"
-2. All of the defaults are fine as is.
+2. All of the defaults are fine as is

 Under "Profile Assignment",
 click "+ Add Assignment",